What is UMHAN?

 "UMHAN membership and the different fora ensure I can critically appraise best practices and ensure the institution is meeting moral and practical duties to students."

 "The role of UMHAN in bringing together the wider network of mentors and the support it has provided has been amazing, particularly having a central place to go to, to discuss and share with mentors outside of our university.
-The resources, advice and support have benefited not just us as mentors but also the wider student support team.
-The jisc-mail for mentors has been really helpful and the first regional meeting I was able to attend was also a great opportunity to meet other mentors working in this area and discuss things."
+The resources, advice and support have benefited not just us as mentors but also the wider student support team."

 What we don't do